enyabuti/enyabuti/README.md

 I am currently focused on refining my data engineering skills by building automated data pipelines and exploring cloud-based solutions.
 Additionally, I am developing a deeper understanding of big data technologies, database optimization, and cloud infrastructure to enhance my technical proficiency.

 ## 🚀 Career Goals
-I am seeking opportunities as a Data Engineer where I can contribute to data-driven solutions and grow in a collaborative environment.
-I am particularly interested in cloud technologies, real-time data processing, and AI-driven automation.
+I am seeking opportunities as a Software Engineer where I can contribute to data-driven solutions and grow in a collaborative environment.
+I am particularly interested in cloud technologies, back-end development, real-time data processing, and AI-driven automation.
 My goal is to bridge the gap between software development and data engineering, creating efficient and scalable systems that drive business insights.

 🎓 Education: Bachelor’s in Computer Science (Class of 2023)

-💡 Interests: Software Engineering, Data Engineering, Cloud Computing (AWS), ETL Pipelines, AI & Automation
+Interests: Software Engineering, Data Engineering, Cloud Computing (AWS), ETL Pipelines, AI & Automation

-🔍 Currently Seeking: Software Engineering and Data Engineering roles
+Currently Seeking: Software Engineering and Data Engineering roles

 ## 🛠️ Technical Experience
 I have minimal experience with Python, SQL, AWS, and ETL Pipelines, but I am actively learning and working on projects to strengthen my skills.